MUSTAQ1995/Eve-Task/README.md

   * For Desktop at screen width 1920px the design fit good.

 # Production error:
     While trying to run the production mode it was saying that,"cannot be loaded because running scripts is disabled on this system".
-To solve this issue I have run this     command,"powershell Set-ExecutionPolicy RemoteSigned", if you face the sane error, use the above method.
+    To solve this issue I have used this command,"powershell Set-ExecutionPolicy RemoteSigned".